lbl-srg/obc/specification/source/cdl.rst

-It specifies that the sequence should have a point list, the ``uWin`` is a hardwired digital input point that can be used for trending and alarming, and the ``yVal`` is not a hardwired point that can be used for trending.
+It specifies that the sequence should have a point list, the ``uWin`` is a hardwired digital input point that can be used for trending and alarming, and the ``yVal`` is not a hardwired point that can only be used for trending.
 The point list table will be like:

 .. _tab_sample_point_list: